MylesMor/SudoSigns/README.md

 * A _player command_ is executed by the player and the player must therefore have the correct permissions.
 * A _console command_ is executed by the console and doesn't require the player to have the relevant permission.
 * **Player commands will always execute before console commands.**
-* When adding a permission, bear in mind that a player must have **ALL** the permissions to be able to run the sign's commands.
+* When adding a permission, bear in mind that a player must have **ALL** the permissions that you've added to be able to run the sign's commands.

 ## Getting Started